AmitaiOvadia/AmitaiOvadia/README.md

     </a>
 </p>

-- :books: I’m currently pursuing my master's degree in **Computer Science** at the Hebrew University of Jerusalem.
+- :books: I’m currently pursuing my master's degree in **Computer Science** at the Hebrew University of Jerusalem, and completed a dual major BSc in **CS & Physics**.
 - My interests include:
   - **Machine Learning**
   - **Deep Learning**
   - **SLAM (Simultaneous Localization and Mapping)**
   - **Image Processing**
   - **3D Computer Vision**
-  - **Camera Calibration and Geometry**  Furthermore, I have completed a dual major BSc in **CS & Physics**.
+  - **Camera Calibration and Geometry**
 - :microscope: As for my MSc, I'm part of the [Micro-Flight Lab](https://www.beatus-lab.org/) - Our goal Understanding the mechanisms of insect flight and implementing them in biomimetic robots. <br>
 - My part is **Developing and utilizing an end-to-end computer vision system**, which includes:
   - **Multi-camera calibration** for capturing high-speed videos (16K fps) of flying insects.